w3c/wot/TF-TD/Technology Landscape/TechLandscape.md

   - **Tool/Development Support:** yes (e.g., [JavaScript playground](http://exificient.github.io/javascript/demo/processJSON.html?SharedStrings=true) with context knowledge, Java [library](https://github.com/EXIficient/exificient-for-json) and [GUI](https://github.com/EXIficient/exificient-gui), [C implementation](https://github.com/EXIficient/exificient-for-json.c))
   - **Data Types-aware encoding:** yes (string, float, boolean, array, null, integer, decimal, binary, date, dateTime, time)
   - **Binary Format:** yes
   - **Compression:** Very high.
 EXI for JSON compaction works more effective than comparative formats such as CBOR and BSON.
-EXI for JSON compression works much more effective than GZip in cases of larger files for which GZip is known to work very well.
+EXI compression works much more effective than GZip in cases of larger files for which GZip is known to work very well.
-  - **Small memory footprint:** yes
+  - **Small memory footprint:** EXI for JSON uses a relatively simple algorithm and a small set of datatype representations, which is amenable to compact implementation.
+EXI grammars used in EXI for JSON derives from a simple schema, resulting in small set of EXI grammars.
-  - **Context-aware encoding:**
+  - **Context-aware encoding:** No

 ### [JSON](http://www.json.org/) (Taki)
   - **Background of the technology:** An attribute value-pair format to transmit data objects.